cse-labs/kubernetes-in-codespaces/README.md

-# Kubernetes Dev Cluster on Codespaces Template
+# Kubernetes in Codespaces

-> Setup a Kubernetes Developer Cluster using `kind` or `k3d` running in [GitHub Codespaces](https://github.com/features/codespaces)
+> Setup a Kubernetes cluster using `kind` running in [GitHub Codespaces](https://github.com/features/codespaces)

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-> [GitHub Codespaces](https://github.com/features/codespaces) is currently in `limited public beta`

 ## Overview

-This is a template that will setup a Kubernetes developer cluster using `Kind` or `K3d` in a `GitHub Codespace` or local `Dev Container`

 We use this for `inner-loop` Kubernetes development.
-Note that it is not appropriate for production use (but is a great `Developer Experience`)
+Note that it is not appropriate for production use but is a great `Developer Experience`.
+Feedback calls the approach `game-changing` - we hope you agree!

+## Notes for the Hands-on Lab

+We have over 250 registrations!!!

+Please mute your Teams client unless you're asking a question.

+Please turn your cameras off.
+While we love to see your smiling faces, we have a lot of people registered and this will save us a lot of bandwidth.

+Please raise your hand or use the Teams chat to ask questions.
+We will have several team members available to answer questions.
+The presenters will pause after every step to address any issues or questions.

+We are on a tight schedule, so we may have to `table` discussions.
+We can follow up offline or setup follow-on sessions if there is enough interest in the topic.

+We may have some suprises and maybe a surprise guest or two ... :)

-> This Codespace is tested with `zsh` and `oh-my-zsh` - it "should" work with bash ...
+This Codespace is tested with `zsh` and `oh-my-zsh` - it "should" work with bash but hasn't been fully tested.
+For the HoL, please use zsh to avoid any issues.

-## Create your repo

-Create your repo from this template and add your application code

-- Click the `Use this template` button
-- Enter your repo details
+You can run the `dev container` locally and you can also connect to the Codespace with a local version of VS Code.
+For the HoL, please use GitHub Codespaces in your browser to avoid any issues.

+You will have access after the event, so please experiment and add any issues to the GitHub repo.

+We LOVE PRs!

+Enough of the `fine print` - let's hack!

+## Shoutout for the "."

+GitHub just released some pretty AWESOME new features including `"."` and `Codespaces`

+Congratulations to the GitHub team on an amazing release!

+HUGE shoutout and thank you to GitHub, DevDiv and 1ES for the amazing support over the last 18 months that got us to this point.
+Thank You!
+We literally couldn't have done this without you.

 ## Open with Codespaces

+> Note this screen shot is a little out of date with the released version of Codespaces

 - Click the `Code` button on your repo
 - Click `Open with Codespaces`
 - Click `New Codespace`
-- Choose the `4 core` or `8 core` option
+- Choose the `4 core` option
+  - 2 core isn't enough to run everything well

 ![Create Codespace](./images/OpenWithCodespaces.jpg)

 ## Open Workspace

+> Another late change - wait until the Codespace is ready before opening the workspace

 - When prompted, choose `Open Workspace`